deumanma/project-3-data-health-detectives/README.md

 - Google Collab

 ### Installation
 Clone this repository, and install the packages in the dependent packages.
 Use the MRI_BRAIN_Tumor_ThursdayFinal to import into Google Collab and do the Data exploration, cleanup, augmentation, and model testing and training on four different models.
-The BrainTumorChatbot.py file can be used with improvement
+The BrainTumorChatbot.py file can be used with the model-improvement-28-0.98.h5 (the highest accuracy model from the testing set) to run the chatbot.

 ## Brain Tumor Classification Using Deep Neural Networks
 Brain tumor classification is a critical task in medical imaging, aiding in the diagnosis and treatment planning for patients.
 Deep Learning, particularly Convolutional Neural Networks (CNNs), has shown remarkable success in this area.
 Here, we explore two effective design strategies for constructing deep neural networks capable of classifying brain tumors into four distinct types.